Joseph Mifsud, Who Offered To Link Trump Campaign To Putin, Is Missing And May Be Dead, Court Documents Say

 “Secret agent!
 I never got a penny from the Russians.
 My conscience is clean,” Mifsud once said.
 But allegations against Mifsud claim that he was offered to leverage his “substantial connections with Russian government officials” to procure “thousands of emails” that would damage Clinton’s chances of becoming president in 2016.

 The professor was named in several documents that the Democratic National Committee, which governs the Democratic party, submitted to a New York court.
-The DNC filed the lawsuit against “Russia, the Trump Campaign, and Wikileaks for allegedly interfering in the 2016 election.”
+The DNC filed the lawsuit against “Russia, the Trump Campaign, and WikiLeaks for allegedly interfering in the 2016 election.”
 The documents state that every defendant has been served with the complaint – everyone except Mifsud, who is listed in the documents as “missing” and possibly “deceased.”
 The professor’s fiance, a Ukrainian woman who recently gave birth to their child, said she had not heard from Mifsud in several months.

 In addition to telling Papadopoulos about the alleged dirt on Clinton during their meeting at a London hotel, Mifsud reportedly offered to set up a meeting with Russian President Vladimir Putin.
 After his meeting with Mifsud, Papadopoulos allegedly blabbed about it to an “Australian diplomat,” which tipped off authorities and was the impetus for the Russian probe conducted by Special Counsel Robert Mueller.
 Papadopoulos was recently sentenced to just 14 days in prison for lying to the FBI, as the Inquisitr reported.